hurrymomo/UW-Tool/README.md

 2.Place "tool" file in the home directory

-3.open .profile(hidden file) in the home directory
+3.open .bash_profile(hidden file) in the home directory or any other files exectuated every time you login your account

 4.add "source tool/start" to the top of the file